-Dealer deals 3 face down cards to all players and dealer himself.
+The dealer deals 3 face-down cards to all players and dealer himself.

 Pride Stud Poker is a casino adaption of the game of Stud Poker and is a very simple yet exciting game to play.
 Pride Stud Poker takes the basic concepts of poker and allows players to play against the bank rather than against each other.